- Purchase the complete Expat Arrivals Moscow Guide (PDF)

 Recommended attractions in Moscow

 The quintessential Moscow attraction is the Kremlin, a fortified citadel made up of five palaces, four cathedrals and an imposing wall and tower.
 The architectural phenomenon is home to the president of the country, as well as several museums and monuments.
-The Kremlin is something expats must-see in Moscow.
+The Kremlin is definitely a must-see for expats in Moscow.

 Set in the heart of Moscow, the historic Red Square is a spacious cobbled area that has been used for everything from festivals to executions in Russia’s turbulent past.
-It is open to pedestrians most of the time.
-In winter, Red Square is home to one of the city’s most beautiful ice-skating rinks.
+In winter, the Red Square is home to one of the city’s most beautiful ice-skating rinks.

 St Basil's Cathedral

-The St Basil’s Cathedral is arguably Moscow’s most famed landmark.
-Its beautiful and multi-coloured domes are an extraordinary sight.
+St Basil’s Cathedral is arguably Moscow’s most famed landmark.
+Its beautiful and multicoloured domes are an extraordinary sight.
 The structure is a collection of churches built on a single foundation under the orders of the Tsar known as Ivan the Terrible.
 It's open to the public and tours of the magnificent Cathedral are available.

 Bolshoi Theatre of Russia

-Culture buffs in Moscow will love going to the Bolshoi Theatre to watch the world-famous opera and ballet companies perform in one of the country’s most exquisite venues.
-Watching the ballet or an opera at the Bolshoi Theatre is one of the most iconic things to do in Moscow.
+Culture buffs in Moscow will love going to the Bolshoi Theatre to watch world-famous opera and ballet companies perform in one of the country’s most exquisite venues.
+Seeing a performance at the Bolshoi Theatre is one of the most iconic things to do in Moscow.

 Military enthusiasts will enjoy a visit to Poklonnaya Gora.
-This is one of the city’s highest summits.
-It is also a point dedicated to the Russian conquest over Napoleon, the victory of the country in the Great Patriotic War and its role in World War II.
+The hill is one of the city’s highest summits.
+It is also dedicated to the Russian conquest over Napoleon, the victory of the country in the Great Patriotic War and its role in World War II.

 Cathedral of Christ the Saviour

 This cathedral was originally established by Tsar Alexander.
 It also stood to commemorate the soldiers who fought against Napoleon.
 As one of the largest Eastern Orthodox churches in the world, this is a sightseeing must for expats in Moscow.

 This museum houses artefacts from the Battle of Borodino, which was regarded as the bloodiest of the Napoleonic wars.
-The Museum-Panorama features a 360-degree painting of the most decisive moment of the battle.
+One of the highlights is the 360-degree painting of the most decisive moment of the battle.
 Lovers of history and culture will certainly enjoy a visit to this museum.